bhattaraipawan/LLM/research_artifacts/README.md

 ### `openlca/ELCD_Process_Catalog.xlsx`

-A catalog of **608 process descriptors** exported through the openLCA IPC server from the database active during the August 2026 revision workflow.
+A catalog of **608 process descriptors** exported through the openLCA IPC server from the database active during the August 2026 workflow.
 The catalog contains process UUIDs, process names, locations, process types, categories, and library fields where available.